Harnessing the Chinese Market With Sina Weibo

 Information that was previously denied to the public with the block on Twitter, became shared at such a rate that the Chinese speak of a “snowball effect very difficult to interrupt.”
-Weibo could thus be an important platform to marketing teams, allowing brands to share news immediately in a similar manner to Twitter.
+Weibo could thus be an important platform for marketing teams, allowing brands to share news immediately in a similar manner to Twitter.

 The launch of the English version has also facilitated access to the network for foreign companies: 130,000 companies, including major international brands (Maybelline, Dior, Lancome, Chanel, Coca-Cola) each have an account.
 A Sina Weibo representative explains: “It’s not for us to conquer the world but to allow foreign companies to enter the Chinese market.”